Jeffrey-Jia/csci-5611--Project-3/README.md

   - Processing
   - Java programming language
+  - import java.util.*;

   ## Difficulties encountered

   I could not quite get the Orientation Smoothing part working perfectly.
-When the agents rotate they definatly do not snap into pace and it is clear they gradually turn.
+When the agents rotate they definitely do not snap into pace and it is clear they gradually turn.
 However, it is sometimes the case where some of the agent over rotate.

   I could not get the Crowd simulation element working as well as I would have liked, but I was still able to get interaction among the agents.
 I think this is likely due to the way my code was laid out prior to attempting to account for crowd simulation.